Keyslam/PortfolioWebsite/base/stories/the-blog.md

 My good friend [Pablo](https://pablomayobre.github.io/) made it for me.
 I added the blog myself and I'll always be tweaking it.
 The cool thing about it is that it's a 'static website'.
 That means I can write all my content in markdown, run a command, and it will turn it into a proper website.
-As a little example, here's this blogpost itself so far!
+As a little example, here's this blogpost itself!

 ![Woha.
 Cool!](/img/stories/the-website/this-story.png)